Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 Minnesota Stats and Trends

-- Thus far this year Minnesota has one win against the spread.
+- So far this year Minnesota has one win against the spread.

-- This year, the Golden Gophers have one ATS win in two games as an underdog of 2.5 points or more.
+- This season, the Golden Gophers have one ATS win in two games as an underdog of 2.5 points or more.

-- Minnesota's games this season have gone over the total in two out of four opportunities (50%).
+- Minnesota's games this season have hit the over on two of four set point totals (50%).

-- When Minnesota scores more than 14.3 points, it is 1-2 against the spread and 2-1 overall.
+- Minnesota is 1-2 against the spread and 2-1 overall in games when it scores more than 14.3 points.

-- When Minnesota churns out over 301 yards, the team is 1-1 against the spread and 1-1 overall.
+- Minnesota is 1-1 against the spread and 1-1 overall when the team amasses more than 301 yards.

-- This season the Golden Gophers have turned the ball over five times, three more than the Boilermakers' takeaways (2).
+- The Golden Gophers have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.